smontanari/code-forensics/README.md

 code-forensics runs as a set of gulp tasks, therefore it requires a `gulpfile.js` to bootstrap gulp, however there is no need to know the task declaration syntax, as all the necessary tasks are defined inside code-forensics.
 The `gulpfile.js` must define the configuration options and parameters necessary to run code-forensics tasks.

-A minimal configuration javascript file would look like the following:
+A minimal configuration `gulpfile.js` would look like the following:
 ```javascript
 require('code-forensics').configure(
   {